Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

   * - destination_phone_number
     - A phone number to be associated with the RingPool.
+    - Only applicable for `POST` & `PUT /ring_pools/<ring_pool_id>` API endpoint.
+When using Destinations UI or the forward to destination IVR node, this number will be used.

   * - obfuscated_tag_id
     - string (required if the network is using Tag Destinations and a destination_phone_number is passed in)